-Wisconsin selects four Teachers of the Year (TOY) annually to represent Elementary Schools, Middle Schools, High Schools, and Special Services.
+Wisconsin selects five Teachers of the Year (TOY) annually to represent Elementary Schools, Middle Schools, High Schools, and Special Services.
 Through an interview process, one is selected to represent Wisconsin in the CCSSO National Teacher of the Year program.
 More information about the selection process: WI Teacher of the Year Selection Process

 Year of Recognition vs. Years of Service

 The Wisconsin Teacher of the Year Council believes that the first year of a Teacher of the Year’s service is considered their year of recognition.
 During this year, the TOYs focus on being a representative of teachers and public education.
 Wisconsin’s Teachers of the Year remain in their classrooms throughout the year while serving as a representative of public education.
 They attend several ceremonies in their honor, including recognition at the annual State of Education Address at the State Capitol rotunda by the State Superintendent of Public Instruction.
 They engage in ongoing professional development as a cohort, and participate in many local and statewide activities.
 They are frequently asked to speak at conferences or events, and each teacher designs his or her year of experience based on their interests, passion areas, experiences, and expertise.

 Each of the Teachers of the Year are also appointed to the Wisconsin Teacher of the Year Council for five years.